cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 5.1.4 (2019-03-25) =
+* Added PARAM support for Yandex feeds

+= 5.1.3 (2019-03-24) =
+* Added PARAM support for Zbozi.cz and Heureka.cz product feeds

+= 5.1.2 (2019-03-22) =
+* New powerful feature: product data manipulation.
+Combine different fields and attributes to one piece of product data to improve the quality of your product feeds
+* Fixed some PHP warnings that showed upon activation of the plugin
+* Fixed naming of Ricardo.ch
+* Added Ricarco.ch template

+= 5.1.1 (2019-03-19) =
+* Added support for named attributes for Zbozi.ch and Heureka.cz
+* Fixed an issue where comparisons on numeric numbers bigger than 1000 did not work

 = 5.1.0 (2019-03-18) =
 * Fixed a bug where category mappings that contained apastrophe were not saved.
 This issue has been fixed now.